aorcsik/aorcsik.com/src/md/blog/elden-ring-part-2.md

 ---
-description: I cleared the Weeping Peninsula dungeons, checked some Evergaols and then started exploring Liurnia all the way up to Caria Manor.
+description: I cleared the Weeping Peninsula dungeons, checked some Evergaols, and then started exploring Liurnia all the way up to Caria Manor.
 image: https://static.aorcsik.com/blog/beyond-limgrave-cover2.webp
 author: aorcsik
 published_at: 2024.07.11